 Candidates should note that an interview is part of the assessment process for this programme.
 Shortlisted candidates are expected to be available for interview.
 Candidates shortlisted for interview will be able to book their interview through their application on the the Postgraduate Applications Centre (PAC) website (www.pac.ie/dcu) Interview slots will be allocated on a first come first served basis.
 It is not possible to accommodate other interview dates.

 International candidates are expected to have educational qualifications of a standard equivalent to those outlined above.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
 For further information on international applications click here.

 Applications can be made via the Postgraduate Applications Centre (www.pac.ie/dcu)

-Apply online through the Postgraduate Applications Centre (http://www.pac.ie/dcu).
-Deadline extended to August 31st 2015.
+Apply online through the Postgraduate Applications Centre (http://www.pac.ie/dcu) by 30th August 2016.

 Applying through the Postgraduate Applications Centre

 To apply for the full time programme use PAC code DC606.